MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 * Only *organizational account* or *service principal* must be used for authentication to storage accounts for trusted workspace access.
 * Pipelines can't write to OneLake table shortcuts on storage accounts with trusted workspace access.
 This is a temporary limitation.
 * A maximum of 200 resource instance rules can be configured.
 For more information, see [Azure subscription limits and quotas - Azure Resource Manager](/azure/azure-resource-manager/management/azure-subscription-service-limits).
 * Resource instance rules for Fabric workspaces must be created through ARM templates.
-Resource instance rules created through the Azure Portal UI are not supported.
+Resource instance rules created through the Azure portal UI aren't supported.
 * If a workspace with a workspace identity is migrated to a non-Fabric capacity or Fabric capacity less than F64, trusted workspace access will stop working within 90 minutes.
 * Resource instance rules for Fabric workspaces can only be created through ARM templates.
 Creation through the UI isn't supported.
 * Pre-existing shortcuts in a workspace that meets the prerequisites will automatically start to support trusted service access.